rnaveensrinivas/git/progit/02-Git-Basics.md

 **Understanding the Output**

-- **Fetch & Push URL**: The repository’s location for pulling and pushing updates.
+- **Fetch & Push URL**: The repository's location for pulling and pushing updates.
 - **HEAD branch**: The main branch the remote repository points to.
 - **Remote branches**: Lists branches that exist on the remote.
 - **Local branch configured for `git pull`**: Specifies which local branch will merge with its remote counterpart when pulling.